 Simple Home Remedies for Stain Removal

-- Detergent Solution: Mix one tablespoon of clear dishwashing liquid with a cup of warm (not hot) water
+- Detergent Solution: Mix one tablespoon of clear dishwashing liquid with a cup of warm water

 - Solvent: A dry cleaning solvent (available at most hardware stores)

 - Vinegar Solution: Mix 1/3 cup of white vinegar with 2/3 cup of water

 We have taken some of the most common household stains and combined the solutions to treat each appropriately.
 For all of them, blot the stain with a white cloth.